NemesisSSBU/Playable_Bosses/README.md

 This mod is NOT compatable with a mod that changes the announcers voice of a character since this could create conflicting audio files.

-Do not use this mod in a multiplayer environment unless the other player also has this mod installed.
+Do not use this mod in a multiplayer environment unless the other player(s) also have this mod installed.

 ## Credit
 GamerSubzero, Nemesis69 and Claude